 A Library of America Special Publication

-Tarzan first appeared in 1912 in the pages of The All-Story magazine and immediately captured the imaginations of American readers young and old.
-His later triumphs in Hollywood, in comic strips, and on radio and television made him an international pop culture icon.
-On the occasion of his centenary, The Library of America invites readers to rediscover Tarzan of the Apes, the pulp classic by Edgar Rice Burroughs that gave the world the once and forever Lord of the Jungle.
+John Carter first appeared in 1912 in the pages of The All-Story magazine and immediately entered the dream-life of American readers young and old.
+He was Edgar Rice Burroughs’s favorite among his many creations and remains a favorite of lovers of science fiction and fantasy everywhere.
+On the occasion of John Carter’s centenary, The Library of America invites readers to rediscover A Princess of Mars, the adventure-pulp classic that gave the world its first great interplanetary romance.